patdie421/A2-portdoubler-romemulator/README.md

 # Slot doubler
 This card is designed to allow the installation of two cards in a single slot.
 Although it can be installed in any slot, it is most effectively used as a splitter in slot 7.
 Since the two connectors are wired in parallel, not all card combinations are possible.
-## kind of card
+## kind of Apple II cards
-We can identify 3 kind of cards :
+We can identify 3 kinds of cards :
-- basic card who use soft switch (16 address C080+n) to interact whith the system, ioselect line is used
+- basic card : use soft switches (16 address 0xC080+n*0x10 to 0xC08F+n*0x10) to interact whith the system.
+The card is activated by "Device Select" line.
 - card with firmware locate at Cn00-CnFF (n=0 to 7), icprobe is used
 - card "watching" the address bus (did'nt use ioselect, ioprobe or devices select)